 When he stepped back into the room, all he said was, “All right class, take out your textbooks and turn to where we left off before recess.”
 Of course, we didn’t know where that was, because he was not our teacher, and this was not our classroom.

-He made us answer questions and then take a quiz on the other class’s assignments, and then asked to collect our homework, as we frantically worried that we all were going to get a big fat “F’ for the day’s work.
+He made us answer questions and then take a quiz on the other class’s assignments, and then asked us to pass him our homework, as we frantically worried that we all were going to get a big fat “F’ for the day’s work.
 You could almost smell the fear in the room.

 As a group, we didn’t try another prank until we were in the 8th grade, in the middle school building next door.

-Then, just like on April Fools’ Day in sixth grade, we put our heads together and came up with a prank to top that one.
+Just like on April Fools’ Day in sixth grade, we put our heads together and came up with a prank to top that one.
 The plan spread rapidly among middle school students.
-When the appointed date arrived, the teachers probably noticed the whispering and giggling and the air of excitement in the building, but had no idea what it was about.
+When the appointed date arrived, the teachers noticed the whispering and giggling and the air of excitement in the building, but had no idea what it was about.
 They didn’t listen to the same station we did.
-They were listening to Bing Crosby, Dean Martin, and Patsy Cline.
-We were more into Jerry Lee Lewis, Chuck Berry, and Elvis Presley.

 We furtively watched the wall clock in each room as the time clicked closer and closer.
 At the exact moment of the supposed abduction by aliens, we all rose from our seats, arms held stiffly out, assumed zombie-like expressions, and walked out into the halls, down the stairs, and right out the front door onto the lawn in front of the school.
 No one spoke except the teachers, who ran after us in alarm, shouting, “Students!
 Get back here immediately!
 Where are you going?
 Get back here!”

-It’s been a very long time since I participated in any pranks, but I was a secretary in a large high school for over 20 years, and I’ve seen my share of student pranks.
+It’s been a very long time since I participated in any pranks.
+I was a secretary in a large high school for over 20 years, and I’ve seen my share of student pranks.
 I recall the time a flock of chickens was let loose in the building.
-Rumor had it that the students’ first choice had been to carry a calf up the stairs to the school’s second floor because they said a cow will not go down a set of stairs.
-They decided on the chickens instead.
-It might have been amusing if the chickens had not gotten into the kitchen and cafeteria and left feathers and feces everywhere.
-This necessitated a crew of custodians spending many hours sanitizing every surface in both areas, followed by a post-chicken-prank visit from the State Board of Health for a thorough inspection.
+It might have been amusing if the chickens hadn’t gotten into the kitchen and cafeteria and left feathers and feces everywhere.
+This necessitated a crew of custodians spending hours sanitizing every surface in both areas, followed by a post-chicken-prank visit from the State Board of Health for a thorough inspection.

 If the students had asked me first, I could have suggested a prank more fun with a less negative outcome.